ncostamagna/stack_next/readme.md

 ## styles

 - global.css: global css
-- Home.module.css: local css in each modules
+- Home.module.css: local css in each modules, in this case only in Home component (if you import this css file in Home component)